SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 “Pinkie, I need you to look at me, so I can make this dress,” Rarity said.

-*Oh shoot, hopefully, she doesn't notice, *Pinkie thought, reluctantly turning her head to face Rarity.
+*Oh shoot, hopefully, she doesn't notice,* Pinkie thought, reluctantly turning her head to face Rarity.

-“That's better, thank you, darling,” Rarity said.
+“That's better, thank you darling,” Rarity said.

 *Good, she doesn't seem to have noticed,* Pinkie looked at Rarity, she was levitating different shades of pink fabric above Pinkie’s coat.

-*You can do this Pinkie, all you have to do is stand here while the mare you have a crush on is a mere foot away, unknowingly being cute, *Pinkie thought, gulping.
+*You can do this Pinkie, all you have to do is stand here while the mare you have a crush on is a mere foot away, unknowingly being cute,* Pinkie thought, gulping.

 Rarity had chosen the main fabric for the dress while Pinkie was thinking and was cutting it in the shape of the main dress layer.

 Once Rarity had finished cutting it, she laid it on Pinkie’s back and started staring at Pinkie.

 *Why is she staring at me like that?
-That doesn't look like a ‘I'm making a dress’ kind of look, *Pinkie thought.
+That doesn't look like a ‘I'm making a dress’ kind of look,* Pinkie thought.

 Rarity stopped staring and floated a sizable piece of fabric in front of her face for a few seconds.
 When she moved it away, Pinkie could notice the barest hint of a blush on Rarity’s cheeks.

-*Why is she hiding her face, what's going on? *Pinkie wondered.
+*Why is she hiding her face, what's going on?* Pinkie wondered.

 Rarity moved the fabric around Pinkie’s back as to level it out.